Paul Merton: Television

+In October 2023, Merton appeared on an episode of Celebrity Antiques Road Trip with his wife Suki.

+In 2024, Merton appeared as the guest on the programme Perfect Pub Walks with Bill Bailey.
+Merton and Bill Bailey walked, talked and visited pubs on the Isle of Purbeck in Dorset.

+In September 2025, Channel4 announced that Merton will present Paul Merton: Driving Amazing Trains, an upcoming six-part series.

 Personal life

 Merton married actress Caroline Quentin in 1990; they announced their separation in April 1997, which was followed by divorce in 1998.
 Merton had a relationship with producer and actress Sarah Parkinson; they were married unofficially in a service in the Maldives in 2000.
 They were officially married three months before her death from breast cancer on 23 September 2003.
 He married fellow improviser Suki Webster in 2009 and they live in Sudbury, Suffolk.

 Shortly before becoming a household name on Have I Got News for You, Merton booked himself into the Maudsley psychiatric hospital for six weeks, because of psychiatric problems caused by the malaria medicine Lariam.
 In an interview with The Guardian he was reported to have been "hallucinating conversations with friends, and became convinced he was a target for the Freemasons".

 He used his experiences at Maudsley as a key framework in his 2012 tour, Out of My Head.
 He gave many examples of his misadventures there, conversations with staff and fellow patients were played out as sketches with his fellow performers, Richard Vranch, Lee Simpson and Suki Webster.
 He stated that, during his time at the Maudsley, he was simultaneously appearing in Whose Line Is It Anyway? on Channel 4.